UMich-BipedLab/cassie_alip_mpc/README.md

 ### Building Simulink RealTime Controller
 - Open `Mpc_RealTime_with_standing.slx`.
 Press `CTRL-D` and Press build.
-- Create Bootable USB and copy controller files according to Agility Robotics documentation [here](https://github.com/agilityrobotics/cassie-doc/wiki/Creating-Standalone-Application)
+- Create Bootable USB and copy controller files according to Agility Robotics documentation [here](https://github.com/agilityrobotics/cassie-doc/wiki/Creating-Standalone-Application).

 ### Using the Controller
-- Plug the bootable USB with the controller into Cassie's computer
+- Plug the bootable USB with the controller into Cassie's computer.
-- Connect Ethernet cables between the main Cassie computer and a secondary **Linux Computer**
+- Connect Ethernet cables between the main Cassie computer and a secondary **Linux Computer**.
 - For experimental tests, an ethernet connection between the onboard **Cassie Computer** and secondary **Linux Computer** is needed.
-After starting up Cassie and connecting the cables, follow the instructions for creating a new connection [detailed above](#set-up-linux-ethernet-settings)
+After starting up Cassie and connecting the cables, follow the instructions for creating a new connection [detailed above](#set-up-linux-ethernet-settings).
     * The **Cassie Computer** IP Address is set to `10.10.10.3`.
     * Set the new **Linux Computer** IP Address to `10.10.10.150` and the netmask to `255.255.0.0`.
-    * Check the connection once the robot is on and the radio transmitter has connected
+    * Check the connection once the robot is on and the radio transmitter has connected.
     ```
     ping 10.10.10.3
     ```
 - Turn on Cassie and run the homing procedure according to the [Agility Robotics documentation](https://github.com/agilityrobotics/cassie-doc/wiki/Robot-Operation#homing-procedure).
-- Run the foot placement executable on the **Linux Computer**
+- Run the foot placement executable on the **Linux Computer**.
 ```
 cd cpp_alip_mpc/build
 ./cassie_alip_mpc cassie